Understanding React Router: A Complete Tutorial

 Route parameters allow you to extract dynamic segments from the URL path and pass them as props to the rendered component.
 This enables dynamic routing and parameterized views within your application.

-In addition to using Link components for navigation, React Router also provides a history object that allows for programmatic navigation.
-You can use methods like push and replace to navigate to different pages based on user actions or application logic.
+Beyond Link components, React Router provides a history object for programmatic navigation.
+Methods like push and replace let you move users to different pages based on their actions or application logic.

 Conclusion